RandomSort/ignore/README.md

 Starting point for a Git extension that can help manage `.gitignore` files.

-Current feature level: _"Able to detect if CWD has a `.git` folder"_.
+Current feature level: _"Able to detect if CWD or any parent directory has a `.git` folder"_.

 ## Developing